 - 1.1.1 La Collette Construction, Demolition and Excavation Waste (the "CDEW") recycling operation is located within the main La Collette Reclamation facility.
-The CDEW operation is principally designed to provide a recycling facility to recover soils and aggregates from construction and demolition wastes but also receives other smaller quantities of incidental wastes such as wood, glass and metals.

-- 1.1.2 Waste that is not suitable for recovery and that does not meet the agreed acceptance criteria is currently directed to a La Collette Reclamation "tipping head" operation which comprises infilling with inert unrecoverable wastes behind a sea wall.

-- 1.1.3 The operation address is:
+The CDEW operation is principally designed to provide a recycling facility to recover soils and aggregates from construction and demolition wastes but also receives other smaller quantities of incidental wastes such as glass and metals. - 1.1.2 Waste that is not suitable for recovery and that does not meet the agreed acceptance criteria is directed to the TTS La Collette Reclamation weighbridge. - 1.1.3 The operation address is:

-- La Collette Reclamation Site
+La Collette Reclamation Site St Helier JE2 3NX

-St Helier

-JE2 3NX

-- 1.1.5 The feedstock for the operation is principally generated by the activities of commercial building, demolition and excavation contractors working on the Island as well as hauliers tasked with the movement and management of such materials on behalf of waste producers. - 1.1.6 There are several Waste Management Licenses authorising the waste management operations at La Collette, including this one for aggregate recycling. - 1.1.7 Waste Management Licenses for La Collette Reclamation site operations will be held by TTS.
+- 1.1.4 The CDEW operation is provided on behalf of TTS by a private contractor, AAL Recycling Ltd ("AAL"). - 1.1.5 The feedstock for the operation is principally generated by the activities of commercial building, demolition and excavation contractors working on the Island as well as hauliers tasked with the movement and management of such materials on behalf of waste producers. - 1.1.6 There are to be several Waste Management Licenses authorising the waste management operations at La Collette, including this one for aggregate recycling. - 1.1.7 Waste Management Licenses for La Collette aggregate recycling operations will be held by AAL.